Semantic-Science/PROV-O_BFO_Mapping/README.md

 | InstantaneousEvent     | Needs input from others            |
 | Role                   | Needs input from others            |

-* Influence is not directly mappable because it is a "broad" term, i.e., an organizational term used to group its sub-influences.
+* Influence is likely not directly mappable because it is a "broad" term, i.e., an organizational term used to group its sub-influences.
 If it is to be mapped, it is likely placed best under bfo:0000020 (Specifically Dependent Continuant), perhaps further under bfo:0000017 (Realizable Entity).

 ## PROV-O Property Mapping